JuriLu/RemixExpense/README.md

 8. When you have a website or a page on a website , when you have multiple buttons that send request to some actions behind the scenes when clicked, and you don't want to navigate to a different page when such button is click [return navigate('/expense')] useFetcher()

+9. When using that Guard loader in the main route [expenses] it works for the child routes too, but there is a catch.Eventhough that throws a redirect id doesn't stop the loader of the child to run, this means that the loader() function of the childs runs, which could lead to errors or even return data to the user.That is why we need to put the Guard Loader to each of the child route, not only to the parent